 Australian homeowners adore timber floors for their durability, low allergenic qualities and lovely, warm, lived-in patina.
 With a little regular care and maintenance, you can keep your timber floor’s finish looking beautiful for years to come.
-Here are our top eight timber floor care tips to help you keep your sanded and stained timber floors in pristine condition.
+Here are our top 10 timber floor care tips to help you keep your sanded and stained timber floors in pristine condition.

 How To Care For Wooden Floors

 Timber Floor Care Tip #1: Keep Your Floors Free of Dust and Dirt